 The slide plate should be adjusted to a low setting 1" (2.5 cm) off the floor.
 It is best to test to see which is the easiest way to remove double stick.
-Start with a cutting head from 10"-14" (25-35 cm) with self-scoring blades.
-Use self-scoring blades with 4" wings, 6" or 12" wide for best results.
+Start with a cutting head from 10"-14" (25-35 cm) with self-scoring blades (Figure 19).
 In some cases, carpet might pull off the pad and then scrape up the pad separately.
 Usually leaving carpet connected to the pad works the best.